 At some point on the trail, food just becomes fuel, and you lose count of the number of bland tortillas you've eaten.
 The same goes for our old friend the bagel, and the metric ton of trail mix we've inhaled over the past few years.
 But why should you settle for the same old snacks that are clearly not doing you any favors in the "flavor town" department?
 Our solution: Treat yourself every now and then to a few tasty dehydrated camping meals.

-We’ve been testing, tasting, and loving a wide variety of dehydrated options this year, and decided to share a few of our top picks for breakfast, lunch, and dinner.
-We also have a few of our favorite pre-packaged backpack-stable snacks to throw some extra flavor and variety in your regular camping food rotation.
+We've been testing, tasting, and loving a wide variety of dehydrated options this year, and decided to share a few of our top picks for breakfast, lunch, and dinner.
+We also have a few of our favorite pre-packaged backpack-stable snacks to throw some extra flavor and variety into your regular camping food rotation.

 Backpacker's Pantry Granola With Blueberries, Almonds, & Milk

 On some mornings you want that full spread of bacon and eggs, and on others, you want something a little lighter on your stomach.
 That's why we love Backpacker's Pantry's take on hot cereal, which is a healthy mix of granola along with organic blueberries, coconut, almonds, and a touch of brown sugar for sweetness.
 What's really impressive about this quick and easy meal is that it still provides lasting energy with a full 620 calories per serving, thanks in part to the dehydrated butter and whole milk included in every bag.
 It's also surprisingly tasty when eaten cold, which makes it a godsend out on the trail when boiling water isn't an option.

 Heather's Choice Smoked Sockeye Salmon Chowder